Sefohui/SplitApp/README.md

 The goal of this project is to create an alternative to [LiveSplit](https://livesplit.org/) that works on any OS.

 # Todo (Confirmed features / Must haves)
-- [ ] Splits
+- [ ] Splits <br>
     Ability to create pre-defined splits and have the timer go through them and then stop when all splits are done
 - [ ] Splits on-the-go
     Ability to add splits on-the-go in the likes of a regular stopwatch for creating a new collection for new runs
 - [ ] Save collections